-As of March 31, 2013, there were 13 contracts under which the Company provides outsourced portal services or software development and services that have expiration dates within the 12-month period following March 31, 2013.
-Collectively, revenues generated from these contracts represented 21% of the Company's total consolidated revenues for the three-month period ended March 31, 2013.
+As of June 30, 2013, there were nine contracts under which the Company provides outsourced portal services or software development and services that have expiration dates within the 12-month period following June 30, 2013.
+Collectively, revenues generated from these contracts represented 21% of the Company's total consolidated revenues for each of the three- and six-month periods ended June 30, 2013.
 As described above, if a contract is not renewed after a defined term, the government partner would be entitled to take over the portal in place with no future obligation of the Company, except as otherwise provided in the contract and except for the services the Company provides on a SaaS basis, which would be available to the government agency on a fee-for-service basis.

 The contract under which the Company's subsidiary, Virginia Interactive, LLC ("VI"), provided outsourced portal services to agencies of the Commonwealth of Virginia, expired on August 31, 2012.
 As more fully disclosed in a Form 8-K filed by the Company with the SEC on April 18, 2012, VI chose not to agree to terms mandated by the Commonwealth of Virginia for a new contract.
 Beginning September 1, 2012, VI began providing transition services as required by the contract, and may do so for up to one year following the contract expiration to the extent requested by agencies of the Commonwealth of Virginia.
-During the second quarter of 2013, VI signed an agreement with a state agency to provide eGovernment services for an additional 18 months.
+During the second quarter of 2013, VI signed an agreement with a state agency to provide eGovernment services for an additional 18 months through February 28, 2015, which includes an option for the agency to extend the contract for one additional six-month period through August 31, 2015.
+During the third quarter of 2013, VI signed an agreement with a second state agency to provide eGovernment services for an additional 12 months through August 31, 2014, which includes an option for the agency to extend the contract for one additional 12-month period through August 31, 2015.
 The Company has evaluated the costs which may be incurred in transitioning out of VI's contract with the Commonwealth of Virginia, including employee retention bonuses, operating lease termination costs, and fixed asset impairment, which are not expected to have a material impact on the Company's consolidated results of operations, cash flows, or financial condition.
-For the three-month period ended March 31, 2013, revenues from the Virginia portal contract accounted for approximately 2% of the Company's total consolidated revenues.
+For each of the three- and six-month periods ended June 30, 2013, revenues from the Virginia portal contract accounted for approximately 2% of the Company's total consolidated revenues.

-The contract under which the Company's subsidiary, NICUSA, Inc. ("NICUSA"), provides outsourced portal services to agencies of the state of Arizona expires on June 26, 2013.
-NICUSA chose not to respond to a request for proposal issued by the state of Arizona for a new contract.
-Beginning June 27, 2013, NICUSA expects to begin providing transition services as required by the contract, and may do so for a period of time following the contract expiration to the extent requested by agencies of the state of Arizona.
+During the first quarter of 2013, the Company's subsidiary, NICUSA, Inc. ("NICUSA"), chose not to respond to a request for proposal issued by the state of Arizona for a new contract.
+The contract under which NICUSA provided outsourced portal services to agencies of the state of Arizona expired on June 26, 2013.
+However, during the second quarter of 2013, the Company received a six month contract extension from the state of Arizona to provide transition services through December 26, 2013, which includes options for the government to extend the contract for two additional three-month periods.
 The Company has evaluated the costs which may be incurred in transitioning out of NICUSA's contract with the state of Arizona, including employee retention bonuses, operating lease termination costs, and fixed asset impairment, which are not expected to have a material impact on the Company's consolidated results of operations, cash flows, or financial condition.
-For the three-month period ended March 31, 2013, revenues from the Arizona portal contract accounted for approximately 1% of the Company's total consolidated revenues.
+For each of the three- and six-month periods ended June 30, 2013, revenues from the Arizona portal contract accounted for approximately 2% of the Company's total consolidated revenues.